 Choose to be connected with a campus support advisor.
-These are trained and confidential St. John's administrators who will offer support.
-Choose whether or not to file a complaint, participate in any investigation, or attend any hearing.
-You may decide to no longer participate in any stage of the process at any time.

-Request specific supportive measures including

-- \ Adjustments to class schedule

-- Room change requests

-- Adjustments to your work schedule
+These are trained and confidential St. John's administrators who offer support.
+Choose to either participate in the Title IX and student conduct investigation, or not.
+You may decide to no longer participate at any time.
+Request specific remedies, including • Adjustments to class schedule • Room change requests • Adjustments to your work schedule

-- Transportation assistance

-- Support for reporting to local law enforcement.

-Have an advisor present at any interview, hearing, or other related meeting.
-You can choose your own advisor or ask the University to appoint you an advisor at no cost to you.
+- Transportation assistance Support for reporting to local law enforcement - Support for reporting to local law enforcement - Have an advisor present at any interview, hearing, or other related meeting.
+You can choose your own advisor or ask the University to appoint one for you at no cost.